-Students obtain the official application for graduation on the Mississippi College website under Registrar.
-For May graduation, apply the preceding fall semester.
-For December graduation, apply the preceding spring semester.
-For August graduation, apply the preceding spring semester.
-The candidate for a degree is charged a graduation fee.
-An additional late fee will be charged for applications received after the published deadline.
-This fee, together with all accounts of any nature, must be paid in full at least three weeks before the date of graduation in order for the student to be eligible to receive a degree.
+Candidates for degrees are charged a graduation fee at the time their application is processed.
+An additional late fee will be charged for applications received after the published participation deadline.
+These fees, together with all balances of any nature, must be paid in full at least three days before the date of graduation in order for the student to be eligible to pick up a cap and gown, receive their diploma, or be issued a transcript.